Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

 .. figure:: /images/RiggingEditingCxtArmatureBonesPanelEditMode.jpg
    :width: 200px

-   The Armature Bones panel in Edit mode.
+   The Armature Bones panel in Edit Mode.

-Most bones' properties (excepted the transform ones) are regrouped in each bone's sub-panel, in the *Armature Bones* panel in *Edit mode*.
+Most bones' properties (excepted the transform ones) are regrouped in each bone's sub-panel, in the *Armature Bones* panel in *Edit Mode*.
 Let's detail them.

 Note that some of them are also available in the 3D views,